 Audit: Students who audit a course attend the course but do not receive credit for it.
-Audit students must register for the course they would like to attend.

 Award: Awards are gifts of money to students for use toward their educational costs.
 Awards can include both scholarships and bursaries.

 Bursary: An award issued to a student based primarily on financial need.
 Award of a bursary may be subject to additional criteria such as academic standing or community involvement.